hugostanley/wyd-client/README.md

 - Tailwind
 - Vite
 - React router
+- Axios

+### Features / add ons
+1. Includes a custom useFetch hook for an easier management of API requests and states

 ### How to use
 1. Clone the repository and install dependencies with pnpm.